Students, faculty stress need for increased ethnic diversity at MU

 "Miami prides itself on a liberal arts education where students are able to recognize and understand other cultures outside of their own and be able to think… a diverse campus allows students to not only retain academic information and history, but also experience different cultures," President of Miami Ambassadors Creating Change Patrick Bender said.

-Bender, a senior, works to maintain a successful environment for underrepresented students before and after they arrive on campus, but feels there is more work
+Bender, a senior, works to maintain a successful environment for underrepresented students before and after they arrive on campus, but feels there is more work to be done.

 Similarly, Wiggins believes a diverse campus culture where undergraduates can interact with people from many different backgrounds helps students better prepare for a global world.